olsonbg/TraceHBonds/README.md

 ### Description of files

-The data start with statistics of each individual frame in a trajectory (NN-AllFrames), then all frames together (NN-Combined), followed by combining all chain lengths together for a list of only neighbor distances (NN-only).
+The data start with statistics of each individual frame in a trajectory [NN-AllFrames](#nn-allframes), then all frames together [NN-Combined](#nn-combined), followed by combining all chain lengths together for a list of only neighbor distances [NN-only](#nn-only).

 #### NN-AllFrames